ofenrohr/ksquares/src/alphaDots/README.md

 each version of the model will be saved separately with a `.#iteration` suffix, while the normal model name references the latest version.
 Every training process is logged separately.
 To train the next iteration of a network, KSquares calls [AlphaZeroV10.py](AlphaZeroV10.html) with appropriate arguments.
+Training is done on the CPU, because the GPU is already used to generate more data.

 Self-Play in KSquares can be started as follows: